baltth/ETL/README.md

 It provides

-- _Array, Vector, List, Map, MultiMap, Set, Span_ types
+- _Vector, List, Map, MultiMap, Set, UnorderedMap, Span_ types
-  - and some extra like a lightweight stream to buffer
+  - and some extra like a lightweight stream-to-buffer utility
 - interfaces and behavioral concepts mostly compatible with _STL_ - it works as a drop-in replacement for most use cases